-Laws have to be enforceable if they are to be able to protect people.
+Laws must be enforceable if they are to be able to protect people.
 Enforcement functions include the keeping of order, crime prevention, crime detection, arrest and preparing prosecutions.
+They need adequate resources:

 Enforcement agencies constantly need to update their techniques as new types of crime and new types of criminal emerge.
-Policing can develop in different ways, as described below:
+There are several areas of concern about their methods:

 ● Terrorism poses new law-enforcement challenges (188.8.131.52).
 There is an increasing role for gathering intelligence, which needs to be shared with other countries, but there is public concern about intrusion on personal privacy

 ● Policing must conform to legislation, which has become politicised (184.108.40.206): it is easier for politicians to write new legislation than it is to reform police methods.